pcasaes/hexoids/README.md

     Without any kind of obstacles the game quickly becomes a frenetic death match with bolts flying all over the place.
 Having obstacles would allow players to employ diverse tactics.
 This could be done procedurally.
-It would event be interesting to allow playing to deploy obstacles in a limited fashion.
+It would event be interesting to allow players to deploy obstacles in a limited fashion.

 * Powerups